logolang/logo-playground/content/en/tutorials/03-loops-and-variables/05-variables.md

 ]
 ```

-Now you can change the value of the `radius` variable to 30 or 50 and see how the whole picture is scaled accordingly.
+If you change the value of the `radius` variable to 30 or 50 the whole picture would be scaled accordingly.